 Where can I use my Meal Plan on campus?

-For more information on meal plans and services provided by our food service provider, visit the Aladdin Catering web site.
-Or you can visit the Commons or Campus Exchange sites to get information on the specific dining options on campus.
+For more information on meal plans and services provided by our food service provider, visit the Fresh Ideas site.

 How can I change my Meal Plan?